-Downtown, Reflecting on New Life
+Reflecting on New Life

 I am sitting here, sipping coffee, taking time just to breath in and out on this Sunday afternoon.
 I love days like this, to rest, reflect and refresh.
 Taking my backpack downtown with my husband and going where the wind blows us is a fun break from the busy schedule of our week.
 As we walk around, sit and sip coffee, and do lunch, I am reflecting on the concept of new life, and on growth.

 Images of plants, trees, babies, farms and vegetation fill my head.
 I know there are many analogies with planting, protecting the growth by using stakes and pruning to allow more growth, but I’m not well versed with gardening lingo.
-However, I have experienced many forms of new life… in building friendships, creating businesses, growing a family, artistic expression and in my walk of faith.
+However, I have experienced many forms of new life… in building friendships, creating businesses, growing a family, and artistic expression in my walk of faith.
 In each case there is a spark of life that ignites us to spend time and energy into the growth of something new.
 It happens in a flash, like an epiphany, moment of clarity or inspiration that suddenly comes to you.
-The life is there, but that spark may not grow or ignite into something more unless it is stoked, tended to.
+The life is there, but that spark may not grow or ignite into something more unless it is stoked and tended to.
 We have to be fully invested in it’s growth.
 This is true of the process of birthing a baby, a business, an invention, a work of art or a new life of faith.

 God has the spark of life we need, and He shares it with us freely.
 We first encounter it in many ways… a thought, a feeling, a visual image, or a desire.
 We are told many times in the Bible that the gift of new life has been provided for us through Jesus’ death on the cross, and His resurrection from the grave.